MILVLG/mcan-vqa/README.md

 1. Select the QA pairs with the corresponding images appear in the MSCOCO train and *val* splits.
 2. Select the QA pairs with the answer appear in the processed answer list (occurs more than 8 times in whole *VQA-v2* answers).

-For convenience, we provide our processed vg questions and annotations files, you can download from [here](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EmVHVeGdck1IifPczGmXoaMBFiSvsegA6tf_PqxL3HXclw), and place them as follow:
+For convenience, we provide our processed vg questions and annotations files, you can download from [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EmVHVeGdck1IifPczGmXoaMBFiSvsegA6tf_PqxL3HXclw) or [BaiduYun](https://pan.baidu.com/s/1QCOtSxJGQA01DnhUg7FFtQ#list/path=%2F), and place them as follow:

 ```angular2html